Saibernard/Quadcopter-Trajectory-Tracking-with-Integrated-Visual-Inertial-Odometry/README.md

 ## 1. Introduction

-Throughout my journey in this course, I've progressively built on the foundations of robotic autonomy.
-In Project 1, I orchestrated a system where trajectories were planned and tracked accurately, leveraging the provided ground-truth states of the robot, namely its positions and velocities.
-By the time I embarked on Project 2, the emphasis shifted towards estimating the robot's state amidst the backdrop of noisy sensor readings, sidelining the robotic autonomy elements.
-In Project 3, the culmination was the integration of state estimation from Project 2 with the trajectory planning and control mechanisms established in Project 1.
-This method is in sync with reliable GPS-denied autonomy stacks prevalent in academic and industrial domains.
+Throughout my studies and explorations in autonomous systems, I've sequentially approached different facets of quadcopter autonomy.
+Initially, I focused on the precision of trajectory planning and tracking, ensuring that given the robot's ground-truth states, like positions and velocities, we could attain smooth and predictable motion paths.

+Subsequently, I ventured into the realm of state estimation.
+Here, I grappled with the challenge of determining the robot's state using just noisy sensor measurements.
+This phase was devoid of any planning or control, emphasizing purely on how sensor data can be accurately interpreted to surmise the robot's exact state.

+Marrying these two explorations, my recent endeavor is to fuse state estimation techniques with my previously established planning and control mechanisms.
+The aspiration is simple yet challenging: to harness the power of Visual Inertial Odometry (VIO) and use it in-the-loop, enabling the quadcopter to autonomously estimate its state and make planning and control decisions accordingly.
+This technique, as showcased by several academic and industrial benchmarks, has emerged as a robust solution for implementing a GPS-denied autonomy stack.

+Once this autonomous state estimation capability is achieved, the path forward beckons the integration of a mapping solution.
+This would empower the quadcopter to intuitively sense its surroundings, detecting obstacles via its onboard sensors.
+The ultimate goal is to devise an autonomous quadcopter that not only understands its spatial positioning but can also safely navigate environments by dynamically responding to obstacles.

 ## 2. Simulator Implementation